dsluo-archive/csci4250-hw2/README.md

 I posted my rop script in class (rop.py) for your reference.
 You are not required to use my script because it depends on pwntools.
-You can craft your script based on project description, which is cleaner.
+You can craft your script based on homework description below, which is cleaner.
 Note that my ROP may not work on every VM.
 You might need to re-generate the ROP payload and replace mine with yours.

 ## **Description**